rahmatnazali/pimage/README.md

 This is a copy-move forgery detection script on digital images using Python Language.

+Note: this readme files are template that not yet been edited.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.